dbpedia/dbpedia-databus-collection-downloader/README.md

 ## Lock File

-In order to make this container interoperable with others, the process creates a `download.lck` file in the `TARGET_DIR` directory on startup and removes it once the download has finished.
+In order to make this container interoperable with others, the process creates a `download.lck` file in the `TARGET_DIR` (defaults to `/root/data/`) directory on startup and removes it once the download has finished.
 Other containers with access to the mounted folder can check if this file exists to wait for the download process to terminate.